MIT-STARLab/circinus_orbit_viz/README.md

 ```
 $ git clone --recursive https://github.mit.edu/star-lab/MATLAB_SatViz.git
 ```
-we used the --recursive flag to grab the submodule files as well.
+we used the --recursive flag to grab the submodule files as well. (can also clone the repo normally, and use "$ git submodule init" to grab the submodule files)

 In general though, the files in the submodule are versioned distinctly from the main repo (MATLAB_SatViz).
 If you make changes to the files in MATLAB_SatViz, then the submodules aren't affected.

 MATLAB_SatViz has a reference to a particular commit of the submodules, the code snapshot that it works with.
 If another user on a different machine updates the submodule code and changes MATLAB_SatViz's recorded commit of that submodule, then when you pull the latest commits to MATLAB_SatViz to your machine, you won't actually get the latest submodule commits required.
 Generally, if you do a git status in the top directory for MATLAB_SatViz, you should see some indication that the CSTAR or OrbitPropagation commit reference has changed.
 To update the actual files on your machine, you'll use:
 ```